Read This First

 Prompt 1: Provide robust definitions and examples of 1) deductive reasoning, 2) inductive reasoning, and 3 abductive reasoning.

-The section works by contrast: Deductive Reasoning as a supporting reason, Inductive Reasoning as a supporting reason, and Abductive Reasoning as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Deductive Reasoning as a supporting reason, Inductive Reasoning as a supporting reason, and Abductive Reasoning as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Deductive Reasoning distinct from Inductive Reasoning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Deductive Reasoning distinct from Inductive Reasoning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Deductive Reasoning, Inductive Reasoning, and Abductive Reasoning.
+Treat Deductive Reasoning, Inductive Reasoning, and Abductive Reasoning as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Observation 1